Naravarikuppam: Demographics

 As of 2001 India census, Red Hills had a population of 18,327.
 Males constitute 51% of the population and females 49%.
 Red Hills has an average literacy rate of 75%, higher than the national average of 59.5%: male literacy is 81%, and female literacy 69%.
-In Red Hills 12% of the population is younger than 6 years.
+In Red Hills 12% of the population is younger than six years old.

 Naravarikuppam Municipality

 Naravarikuppam Municipality was formed by merging villages of Pullion Lyon, Grant Lyon, Vadagarai, Thandalkalani, Athivakkam, Alinjivakkam, Payasambakkam, Theerthagiriyampattu, Palavoyal, Vilangadupakkam, Sendarambakkam, Sirugavoor, Pothur and Pammadukulam with Naravarikuppam Town Panchayat.